poppy-project/poppy-docs/en/getting-started/README.md

 - [GitHub](https://github.com/poppy-project) to submit your contributions.

 All sources of the Poppy Project (software and hardware) are available on [GitHub](https://github.com/poppy-project).

+The Poppy project has been originally designed at [Inria Flowers](http://www.inria.fr/equipes/flowers/).

 ## The Poppy creatures